 Student's Name

 Student's Grade

 Student's Age

 Student's Former School

-Have you verified the above address through a h ome visit?
-Y YesNo
+Have you verified the above address through a home visit?
+YesNo

-With whom does student live?
+With whom does the student live?

 What is the relationship to the student?

-If student is not living with parents, does the guardianship?
-Yes No locumentation of legal
+If student is not living with parents, does the guardian have documentation of legal guardianship?
+YesNo

-Is Previous Athletic Participation Form on file?
-Yes No
+Is the Previous Athletic Participation Form on file?
+YesNo

 Has the student applied for any type of waiver?
-Yes No
+YesNo

 If yes, when?

-Coach's Signature Sport
+Coach's Signature

+Sport